diko316/use-case/README.md

 		action("setAuthToken");
 ```

-> The example above is for demo purposes that is why Activity definitions and implementations were defined in one script file.
-The best practice in [Apptivity](https://www.npmjs.com/package/apptivity) is to split definitions (like the `action("setAuthToken");` line above.) from implementations using [Apptivity.task(name:String, runner:Function)](https://www.npmjs.com/package/apptivity#namedTask) method in a separate implementation script file.
+> The example above is for demo purposes only.
+That is why, Activity definitions and implementations were defined in one script file.
+The best practice in coding [Apptivity](https://www.npmjs.com/package/apptivity) is to split definitions (like the `action("setAuthToken");` line above.) from implementations using [Apptivity.task(name:String, runner:Function)](https://www.npmjs.com/package/apptivity#namedTask) method in a separate implementation script file.

-#### 3. Run one of the completely defined and implemented Use-case.
+#### 3. Run a completely defined Use-case.
+Complete Use-cases are use-cases having complete definitions of Actor, Subject, optional Usecase relationships, and Activity within the System.
+Use-cases cannot run using the code below if it is not completely defined.

 ```javascript